bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 55.[Nodemon](https://www.npmjs.com/package/nodemon)

 Simple monitor script for use during the development of a Node.js app.
-Useful for development, since it’s incredibly easy to restart and has file-watching enabled and baked in by default
+Useful for development, since it's incredibly easy to restart and has file-watching enabled and baked in by default

 56.[PM2](https://www.npmjs.com/package/pm2)